Skip to main content Skip to footer

 What is a stakeholder map?

 Stakeholder mapping is the process of creating a visual representation of all the stakeholders involved in a project.
-It plots the roles and relationships between different stakeholders to explain each person’s influence and interest in your project.
+It maps the roles and relationships among stakeholders to explain each person’s influence and interests in your project.

-Stakeholder mapping is an essential part of stakeholder analysis, a pre-project process that collects and analyzes stakeholder information to understand each person’s impact during the project.
-One stakeholder may be involved in a certain aspect or phrase of your project; for example, an accounts manager may be in charge of drawing up a budget.
-Alternatively, a project manager stakeholder would be involved in the project’s entire lifecycle.
+Stakeholder mapping is an essential part of stakeholder analysis, a pre-project process that collects and evaluates stakeholder information to understand each person’s role, influence, and impact.
+One stakeholder may only be involved in a specific phase of the project, such as a finance lead reviewing the budget.
+Another stakeholder, such as a project manager or executive sponsor, may be involved throughout the entire project lifecycle.

 The importance of creating a stakeholder map

-Stakeholder maps offer value in projects of any size or scope, but they’re critical in large scale projects where multiple people are involved in the outcome.
+Stakeholder maps are useful for projects of any size, but they become especially important in large-scale projects where many people influence the outcome.
 Stakeholder mapping allows you to:

 How to identify your stakeholders